SemihDurmus/Handy_Resources/QA.md

 ## Node.js
 - WHAT IS THE DIFFERENCE BETWEEN ASYNCHRONOUS AND NON-BLOCKING?
 - The two terms are quite similar to each other.
-Both of the models aim that the main program flows while a time consuming process is being done in the meantime.
+Both of the models aim that the main program keeps flowing while a time consuming process is being done in the meantime.
 But there is a small difference between these two.

-Asynchonous calls usually involve a callback or an event, to notify that the response is available.
-For example the API we are calling will return immediately after we call it.
+Asynchonous calls usually involve a callback or an event, to give a notification that the response is available.
+For example the API we are calling will return after we call it.
 In the background the program starts a process to fulfill the task, and once the API is pulled, the task is done.
 By the time the main flow of the code does not stop or wait.

 While in the case of non-blocking, again you make a system call, it will return immediately with either the result or an error without putting the thread to slow down.
 In these cases the caller might have to try again to get the rest of the data.
-The term non-blocking is mostly used with IO opeartions.
+The term non-blocking is mostly used with IO operations.

   <hr/>